MKAbuMattar/powershell-profile/Module/Plugins/Helm/README.md

 ## Overview

-This plugin converts common Helm aliases from zsh/bash to PowerShell functions with full parameter support and comprehensive help documentation.
-It includes automatic PowerShell completion support and seamlessly integrates Helm package management into your PowerShell workflow.
+The Helm plugin offers a full suite of PowerShell functions that wrap around the Helm command-line tool, providing short aliases for all common operations.
+It includes automatic PowerShell tab completion for Helm commands, subcommands, flags, and chart names, making it easier to manage Kubernetes applications directly from PowerShell.

 ## Features

 -   **Complete Helm Integration**: All essential Helm commands with short aliases
 -   **PowerShell Completion**: Automatic tab completion for Helm commands and options
 -   **Full Parameter Support**: All Helm arguments and options are supported
 -   **Comprehensive Help**: Detailed help documentation for each function
 -   **PowerShell Integration**: Native PowerShell function names with familiar aliases

 ## Installation